riteshakumar/Personal-Serverless-Website-On-AWS/README.txt

-TITLE: Severless Website onAWS
+TITLE: Severless Website on AWS
-Profile - HTML5 Website on AWS
+Target: Built an efficient serverless live personal website and deployed on AWS with less than $6 per year cost.

 AUTHOR:
 DESIGNED & DEVELOPED by Ritesh Kumar